adamduncan/eleventy-auto-navigation/src/index.md

 Example site, see [github repository for more background info](https://github.com/pietrop/11ty-auto-navigation-book-template), [how to use section](/how-to-use), and [kitchen sink example page]({{ site.baseUrl }}/kitchen-sink)

+## What can I use this for?
+Anything you want, a book, notes, documentation etc..